MSaifAsif/effective-java-study/README.md

-# Effective Java - Complete Summary (All 101 Items)
+# Effective Java

 ## Part 1: Creating and Destroying Objects

-1. **Consider static factory methods instead of constructors**: Use static methods for better flexibility and readability.
+[1](src/com/part/one/item/one/ConsiderStaticFactoryMethodsInsteadOfConstructors.java). **Consider static factory methods instead of constructors**: Use static methods for better flexibility and readability.
 2. **Consider a builder when faced with many constructor parameters**: Simplify complex object creation using the builder pattern.